What are BIPs and why do they matter to Bitcoin’s future?

 In the case of Bitcoin, a soft fork only requires a majority of the network’s miners to update their software to the new version, which is where signalling comes in.

-As you may remember from previous lessons, soft forks do not require all of a network’s users to update their software.
+As you may remember from previous articles, soft forks do not require all of a network’s users to update their software.
 Instead, in the case of Bitcoin, a soft fork only requires a majority of the network’s miners to update their software to the new version, which is where signalling comes in.
 To “signal” their consent all full nodes need to add a piece of data called a “bit” to a predetermined number of blocks in a row.

 Speedy Trial for Taproot